Updating Slackware -current...

 Not the most sophisticated build I know but it is a bit of fun, keeps my system safe and leaves the door open to further exploration on a rainy weekend!
 A quick adjustment to Lilo:

-And then, after crossing your fingers, reboot the system and test the kernel, secure in the knosledge that the 'stock' Slackware -current kernels are still in place.
+And then, after crossing your fingers, reboot the system and test the new kernel, secure in the knowledge that the 'stock' Slackware -current kernels are still in place.

 4. Backup files...